Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 For example, learning the conditional `if a then b else c` function had a success rate of 98% with a learning rate of 0.8, parameter initialization using a normal distribution with standard deviation 1.5, and the Adam optimizer.
 However, learning a different function has a <40% success rate until the standard deviation is decreased to 0.5 at which point it has a 80% success rate.

 In larger networks with many neurons and multiple layers, it becomes much easier for networks to learn.
-I don't have any proof or references for this, but I get the feeling that the reason is some form of the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem).
-As the population of candidates increases linearly, the probability of some particular combination of their parameters being present somewhere in that population increases exponentially.
+I don't have any proof or references for this, but I get the feeling that the reason is related to the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem).
+As the population of candidate starting parameters increases linearly, the probability of some particular combination of them existing in that population increases exponentially.
 Gradient descent is profoundly adept at locking onto those good combinations of parameters, maximizing them, and minimizing the noise to create good solutions.

 ## Relationship to ML Theory